Shiitake Mushroom Kit Instructions

 Once your block has finished flushing, Once your block has finished flushing, you can compost the block and dispose of the fruiting bag in general waste .
 Alternately, you can use your spent block to reinoculate sterilised growing medium to create more shiitake blocks!

-We hope you've enjoyed growing your Blue Oyster mushrooms!
+We hope you've enjoyed growing your Shiitake mushrooms!

 We're passionate about sharing the diversity of the fungi kingdom & making more of its edible & medicinal delights easy to grow.
 Want to try another strain or learn how to cultivate mushrooms?
 See our full range of mushroom growing kits and cultivation workshops!